RafaelGeniselli/ETL-pipeline-example-in-Python/README.md

 * Notebook:
   ETL Pipeline Ejercicio.ipynb
-    -Jupyter notebook with all the comments and algorithms used in this forecast.
+    -Jupyter notebook with all the comments and algorithms used in this example of ETL pipeline.
 * Data:
     -tmdb.py
     -tmdb_datetimes.csv